chlorisdraco/elec5305-project-530332675/README.md

 # <span style="color:#E53935;">Real-Time Speech Enhancement under Babble Noise Using Wiener Filtering</span>

 **Author:** Jiahao Xu
 **SID:** 530332675
 **Date:** 06/09/2025

 ---

+## Branch Structure Explanation
+This repository is organized into two main branches to clearly separate source code and documentation:

+Main Branch
+Contains the project proposal, progress report, and overall documentation.
+Serves as the public-facing summary of the project, including objectives, background, results, and future work.
+Suitable for quick review without the need to run any code.

+Code Branch
+Contains all Python source code, data files, and generated results (.wav, .json).
+Main script: babble_demo.py
+ — runs the full pipeline for speech enhancement under babble noise.
+All files in this branch are runnable and reproducible.
+Output files will be saved in the results/ directory.

 ## Project Overview